lwwu2/diver/README.md

-# DIVeR: Deterministic Intergration for Volume Rendering
+# DIVeR: Deterministic Integration for Volume Rendering
 This repo contains the training and evaluation code for DIVeR.

 ## Setup